basho-labs/little_riak_book/en/03-developers.md

 That difference is *entropy*, and so Riak has created several *anti-entropy* strategies (abbreviated as *AE*).
 We've already talked about how an R/W quorum can deal with differing values when write/read requests overlap at least one node.
 Riak can repair entropy, or allow you the option to do so yourself.

-Riak has a couple strategies related to the case of nodes that do not agree on value.
+Riak has two basic strategies to address conflicting writes.

 <h3>Last Write Wins</h3>

 The most basic, and least reliable, strategy for curing entropy is called *last write wins*.
 It's the simple idea that the last write based on a node's system clock will overwrite an older one.
-You can turn this on in the bucket by setting the `last_write_wins` property to `true`.
+This is currently the default behavior in Riak (by virtue of the `allow_mult` property defaulting to `false`).
+You can also set the `last_write_wins` property to `true`, which improves performance by never retaining vector clock history.

-Realistically, this exists for speed and simplicity, when you really don't care about true order of operations, or the slight possibility of losing data.
+Realistically, this exists for speed and simplicity, when you really don't care about true order of operations, or the possibility of losing data.
 Since it's impossible to keep server clocks truly in sync (without the proverbial geosynchronized atomic clocks), this is a best guess as to what "last" means, to the nearest millisecond.

-<h3>Vector Clock</h3>
+<h3>Vector Clocks</h3>

 As we saw under [Concepts](#practical-tradeoffs), *vector clocks* are Riak's way of tracking a true sequence of events of an object.
-We went over the concept, but let's see how and when Riak vclocks are used.

-Every node in Riak has its own unique id, which it uses to denote where an update happens as the vector clock key.
+Let's take a look at using vector clocks to allow for a more sophisticated conflict resolution approach than simply retaining the last-written value.

 <h4>Siblings</h4>

 *Siblings* occur when you have conflicting values, with no clear way for Riak to know which value is correct.
-Riak will try and resolve these conflicts itself, however, you can instead choose for Riak to create siblings if you set a bucket's `allow_mult` property to `true`.
+Riak will try to resolve these conflicts itself if the `allow_mult` parameter is configured to `false`, but you can instead ask Riak to retain siblings to be resolved by the client if you set `allow_mult` to `true`.

 ```bash
 curl -i -XPUT http://localhost:8098/riak/cart \